konojunya/split-eth/README.md

 # split-eth

-Split the bill by Ether
+Split the bill by ETH